awsdocs/amazon-vpc-user-guide/doc_source/WorkWithRouteTables.md

 You can change which route table a subnet is associated with\.

+When you change the route table, your existing connections in the subnet are dropped unless the new route table contains a route for the same traffic to the same target\.

 **To change a subnet route table association using the console**

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.